Updated March 2019

 Our absolute favorite booth for food was La Isla Fresca located in Showcase Plaza.
 The Sugar Cane Shrimp Skewer with Steamed Rice and Coconut-lime Sauce and Jamaican-braised Beef with Pigeon Pea Rice and Micro Cilantro are so good I ate them on both trips!
-I’m not much of a coconut fan, but the subtle flavor was a nice addition to the five grilled shrimp and rice.
+I don’t love coconut, but the subtle flavor was a nice addition to the five grilled shrimp and rice.
 The Jamaican-braised Beef was also flavorful and quite filling for its small price tag.

 Another food option I loved was the Spicy Blackened Shrimp and Cheddar Cheese Grits with Brown Gravy and Local Sweet Corn Relish from Florida Fresh.
 This dish was probably the absolute best thing we ate on our runDisney trip.
 The only reason I didn’t have it on the second trip is because my daughter is allergic to corn, so I avoid foods like that when she is with me.

-The one food option that disappointed me was the Toasted Pretzel Bread Topped with Black Forest Ham and Melted Gruyere Cheese.
+There was one food option that disappointed me, the Toasted Pretzel Bread Topped with Black Forest Ham and Melted Gruyere Cheese from Bauernmarkt: Farmer’s Market.
 It looked (and tasted) like it had been sitting under a warmer for awhile.

 Pro tip: Got kids?
 Grab some food or drinks at one of the Showcase Plaza Outdoor Kitchens and then let the kids play in the temporary Imagination Play Garden while you enjoy your purchases.